aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-jpeg/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to JPEG" h2="Transform EML to JPEG within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+This can be done by converting EML file format to HTML.
+After that, you can export HTML to JPEG.

+<h2>How Aspose.Total Helps for EML to JPEG Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to JPEG.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that can help you to achieve this goal.
+It includes Aspose.Email for C++ and Aspose.Words for C++.
+Aspose.Email for C++ API can be used to convert EML file format to HTML.
+After that, Aspose.Words for C++ API can be used to export HTML to JPEG.
+Both APIs come under Aspose.Total for C++ package.

+Aspose.Email for C++ is a powerful and feature-rich API that enables you to read, write, and manipulate emails in various formats.
+It supports a wide range of email formats such as EML, MSG, MHTML, and PST.
+It also provides features to convert emails from one format to another.

+Aspose.Words for C++ is a powerful and feature-rich API that enables you to create, read, write, and modify documents in various formats.
+It supports a wide range of document formats such as DOC, DOCX, ODT, HTML, and PDF.
+It also provides features to convert documents from one format to another.

+By using Aspose.Total for C++, you can easily convert EML file format to HTML and then export HTML to JPEG.
+It is a comprehensive suite of APIs that provides you with all the features you need to create, manipulate, and convert documents and emails.
+It is a cost-effective solution that can help you to save time and money.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}